Quebec - Data Protection Overview

 - Rules for use of surveillance cameras with recording in public places by public bodies.

-The statutory framework in Quebec is supplemented at the federal level by guidance documents from the Office of the Privacy Commissioner ('OPC') and the Canadian Radio-television and Telecommunications Commission ('CRTC'), in relation to the CASL.
+The statutory framework in Quebec is supplemented at the federal level by guidance documents from the Office of the Privacy Commissioner of Canada ('OPC') and the Canadian Radio-television and Telecommunications Commission ('CRTC'), in relation to the CASL.

 1.3.
 Case law